 Thai Panang Curry is a rich, mildly spicy and creamy coconut curry with Chicken, Seafood or Tofu (Vegetarian).
 In this recipe, we shorten the recipe to less than 30 minutes using the instant pot.

 - 1 teaspoon brown sugar

 - Thai basil leaves for garnish optional

 Prep: Cut chicken into 1 inch pieces.
 If using Form Tofu- cut it into 1 inch pieces .
 Chop baby corn and carrots.
 Cut 1 small head of broccoli into florets and keep aside.

 Turn Instant Pot on Saute.
 Add coconut milk and water.
-Add curry paste and whisk it till it is blended with the coconut milk.
+Then, add curry paste and whisk it till it is blended with the coconut milk.
 Add baby corn, carrots (or whatever vegetables you are using).
-Add chicken or Tofu pieces.
+Finally, add the chicken or Tofu pieces.
 Stir everything.
 Make sure the curry mix is simmering at this point before you close the lid.
 It prevents the coconut milk from curdling.

 Close lid.
 Hit cancel.
 Set vent to Sealing mode.
 Press 3 minutes Manual (high).
 Let the pressure release naturally for 5 minutes, (QR after 5).

 Open the lid.
 Check for seasoning.
 Add brown sugar and lime juice.
 Then, add broccoli florets and let them hangout in the curry for about 30 seconds so they get cooked a bit.
 They'll still stay crunchy.
 You can leave them in there for another minute or 2 on Saute if you like them cooked more.
 If at this point, the sauce is thinner than you like, hit Saute and cook it off for a minute or two.
 Serve with White or Brown Jasmine rice!